jeremymickel/mckl/README.md

 mckl
 ====

-base64_robo.py
+base64_robofont.py

-Useful for converting woffs to base64 for webfont encoding.
+A RoboFont plubin for encoding to base64.
+Useful for converting woffs for webfont encoding.
 Run the script and it will ask to open a file, and then prints encoding to output window.
-Requires RoboFab and Numpy.
+Requires RoboFab and FontTools.